-The FCC will use the grantee organization name, address, UEI and electronic funds transfer information found in SAM to register your official address and banking information for payments.
+The FCC uses the Health and Human Services (HHS) Payment Management Services (PMS) to manage grant payment requests, drawdowns, and disbursement reporting activities.
+Upon award, the grant recipient is responsible for finalizing its registration in PMS and providing the correct banking information for payments.
 In order to receive payment, the grant recipients must maintain an active SAM registration with current information at all times during which it has an active federal award.
-Payments to the grant recipient will be made on a reimbursement basis through FCC financial management system; as such, the SF-270 shall not be submitted by the recipient.
+Payments to the grant recipient will be made on a reimbursement basis.